overwolf/overwolf.github.io/docs/start/monetization-overview.md

 ---

-So you’ve created a great Overwolf app that many gamers love and use everyday.
+So you’ve created a great Overwolf app, that many gamers love and use everyday.
 Now what?
-Now you can start making money out of your amazing coding skills!
+Now you can start making money with your amazing coding skills!

 ## How it works